 By Melanie Lockwood Herman

-Learning from loss is one of the themes explored by the kick-off keynote speaker for the 2009 Risk Management and Finance Summit for Nonprofits, Tori Murden McClure.
-Tori’s new book, A Pearl in the Storm: How I Found My Heart in the Middle of the Ocean, chronicles her two attempts to become the first woman and the first American to row a boat alone across the Atlantic Ocean.
-When I first began reading her book I expected that the author would devote many of the pages to her triumphant arrival on the other side.
-Before long I found that the opposite was true.
+Learning from loss is one of the themes explored by a former Risk Summit keynote speaker, Tori Murden McClure.
+Tori’s book, A Pearl in the Storm: How I Found My Heart in the Middle of the Ocean, chronicles her two attempts to become the first woman and the first American to row a boat alone across the Atlantic Ocean.
+When I first began reading her book, I expected that the author would devote many of the pages to her triumphant arrival on the other side.
+Before long, I found that the opposite was true.
 The most compelling narrative in the book (which is a page-turner from start to finish!) chronicles Tori’s coping with adversity.
-She tells fascinating stories about fixing mechanical equipment on which she depends (e.g. the desalinator that removes dissolved solids from saltwater in order to produce drinkable water) and chronicles her recovery from a wide variety of capsizes (who knew that there is more than one way to capsize in a rowboat!).
+She tells fascinating stories about fixing mechanical equipment on which she depends (e.g. the desalinator that removes dissolved solids from salt water in order to produce drinkable water) and chronicles her recovery from a wide variety of capsizes (who knew that there is more than one way to capsize in a rowboat!).

 Melanie Lockwood Herman is the Executive Director of the Nonprofit Risk Management Center.
-She welcomes questions and concerns at Melanie@nonprofitrisk.org or 703.777.3504.
+She welcomes questions and concerns at Melanie@https://nonprofitrisk.org/ or 703.777.3504.